Phayul.com

-Phayul.com (Fatherland in Tibetan) is a leading English language news portal. website that publishes news and opinion about Tibet and Tibet-in-exile.
-Created in 2001 by Tibetan exiles in India, it is published in the English language from Dharamsala.
+Phayul.com, also known as Fatherland in Tibetan, is an English language news portal that publishes news and opinion about Tibet and Tibet-in-exile.
+It was created in 2001 by Tibetan exiles in India operates from Dharamsala.
 The site also includes book reviews, stories, essays, and a discussion forum.
 Its director is Tenzin Norsang Lateng and the editor is Kalsang Rinchen.